An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Mesh data structure and handling

-where the lines represent the different cells $C\in \bigcup_{l=l_\text{min}}^{l_\text{max}} G_l^1$, $l$ their level of refinement, $k$ their intra-level index, $m$ the line of $C$ in which the mother of the current cell is located, and $d_l$, $d_r$ are the lines of $\mathcal C$ where the daughter cells (left \& right respectively) of the current cell are located.

-Every cell included in the matrix $\mathcal C$ can be characterized uniquely by its refinement level and intra-level index $(l,k)$, or by the corresponding line of the matrix.
+where the lines (i.e. the columns of $\mathcal{C}^T$) represent the cells $C\in \bigcup_{l=l_\text{min}}^{l_\text{max}} G_l^1$ and the line vectors $\vec{k}$, $\vec{l}$, and $\vec{p}$ include their intra-level index, their refinement level, and the line of $C$ in which the parent of the current cell is located.
+Furthermore $\vec{d_l}$, $\vec{d_r}$ are the lines where the children cells (left and right respectively) of the cell are stored in terms of line numbers of $\mathcal C$.
+Every cell included in the matrix $\mathcal C$ can be characterized uniquely by its refinement level $l$ and intra-level index $k$, or by the corresponding line of the matrix.